tmohayai/ParamSim/README.md

 The module is designed to take GArSoft's analysis tree, anatree as input and produce a so called "cafanatree" ntuple as output.
 A description of cafanatree tree variables are as the following:

-* Event: an art event (not neutrino-interaction event)
+* Event: an art event (not neutrino-interaction event rather the spill number)

 * Run: run #